hotpeppersec/cloudlab/code/chapter-three/lab-3a.md

 ### Build the Lab Container

+In this step we use the `docker build` command to generate a container image.
+Note the passing of an optional argument, `BUILD_DATE`, that we will use as an additional label on our container image.

     docker build -t frank378:chapter-three \
     --build-arg BUILD_DATE=$(date -u +'%Y-%m-%dT%H:%M:%SZ') .

 ### Inspect the Lab Container

-In this example, the container image ID is `cdf6b6fafe03`.
+Output from the command we executed in the previous step tells us the container image ID is `cdf6b6fafe03`.
 Substitue this string in your actual image build.
 The "docker inspect" command will return a great deal of information about the new container image in a JSON format.

     #Successfully built cdf6b6fafe03  <-- substitue with the value from your docker build
     docker inspect cdf6b6fafe03